Earth Liberation Front: 2001

 In March, a total of thirty SUVs were torched, belonging to Joe Romania's dealership, in Oregon, with damages estimated at $1 million.
 The action was claimed in support of Jeff "Free" Luers, who targeted the very same dealership and was in court for the charges at the time.
 He was then sentenced to twenty-two years in jail, later revised to ten.

 On May 21, a fire destroyed laboratories, offices, and archives at the Center for Urban Horticulture, University of Washington, causing a total of $7 million in damages.
 The arson destroyed 20 years of research and plant and book collections.
 The ELF claimed responsibility based upon the incorrect belief that the university was involved in genetic engineering of poplar trees.
 No genetic engineering was being conducted.
 In the wake of the attack, an FBI spokeswoman in Portland, Oregon said "I don't think there's any doubt the ELF is upping the ante".

 On November 7, ELF member Ian Wallace planted incendiary devices outside of two buildings on the campus of Michigan Technological University in Houghton, Michigan during the early morning hours.
 The devices failed, and on March 21, 2009, Wallace was sentenced to three years in prison for the incident by Judge Robert Holmes Bell, who said Wallace "didn't intend to hurt anybody, (but) this is a serious offense."

-Said Wallace after his conviction, "I have been consumed by shame for what I have done," Wallace said.
-"My greatest blessing is that no one got hurt."
+Said Wallace after his conviction, "I have been consumed by shame for what I have done," and "My greatest blessing is that no one got hurt."